tlwl19/finalchallenge/README_Team2.md

 <br>

-# <u>Setting Up The Code</u>
+# <u>How the code works</u>

 ## **Grid:**

-A 32x32 grid that allows the user to interact with by clicking on them and changing the shade of grey to individual grids however they may like.
+A 32x32 grid that allows the user to interact with by clicking on the button and changing the shade of grey to individual grids however they may like.

 ```
-values = [0,20,30,40,50,60,70,90]

 colour = 0
 o = 32